Types of Trusts

 The Third-Party Trust can be created by anyone but the Beneficiary (e.g., parents, grandparents, friends, guardians, courts, etc).
 The statute does not allow the disabled individual to create his or her own trust.

 The Trust is funded from assets that are not/have not been assets of the disabled beneficiary.
 Typical funding is gifts from parents, other family members and friends.
 Sources of funds may also include inheritances through a testimonial trust.

 For example, here is Jill, who is on SSI and MA.
 Jill wants to create a Third-Party Special Needs Trust and pay for dental care.
 This is how Jill would go about the process:

-Do you need to to begin the process?
+Do you need to do a Request for Distribution?
 Start a request now.